dashbuilder/dashbuilder/ESOF docs/Software Process.md

 <a href="http://www.apache.org/licenses/">
 <img src="./images/sponsors/apache.png" height="80"/>
 </a>

-License and supports the development of the project.
+Gives free license and supports the development of the project.

 #### Redhat